1983 Houston Astros season

 The 1983 Houston Astros season was the 22nd season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 19th as the Astros, 22nd in the National League (NL), 15th in the NL West division, and 19th at The Astrodome.
 The Astros entered the season having posted a 77–85 record for fifth place and 12 games behind the division-champion Atlanta Braves.

 On April 5, Joe Niekro made his second Opening Day start for Houston, who hosted the Los Angeles Dodgers but lost, 16–7.
+On April 27, Nolan Ryan recorded the 3,509th strikeout of his career to surpass Walter Johnson for the all-time record.
 In the amateur draft, Houston's first round selection was catcher Robbie Wine at eighth overall.

 Shortstop Dickie Thon and pitcher Bill Dawley each represented the Astros at the MLB All-Star Game and played for the National League, the first career selection for both.

 The Astros concluded the season with an 85–77 record, for third place and 6 games behind the division-champion Dodgers.
 Following the season, Thon and outfielder José Cruz both won their first career Silver Slugger Awards for their respective positions, also the first Astros to win the award.